tmcgilchrist/ghuntley/content/blog/welcome-to-sydney-australia.md

 # bars

-There's a rooftop bar on top of the [Glenmore](http://theglenmore.com.au/) with spectacular views of the harbor, but their beer selection is generic.
+There's a rooftop bar on top of the [Glenmore](http://theglenmore.com.au/) with spectacular views of the harbor, their beer selection is generic but it's a great place to meet people.

 For a more traditional pub and grub experience with great beer head on over to [Harts](https://www.therocks.com/eat-drink/harts-pub/).
 For scotch head on over to [The Baxsters Inn](http://thebaxterinn.com/).